 - Our executive director attended the Gulf Coast C. diff Collaborative in June and gave a presentation on how doctors and patients can work together to combat C. diff.

 - PLF co-sponsored Selling Sickness: People Before Profits.
 The conference saw 200 activists, academics, journalists, and healthcare workers come together to take on the epidemic of over-diagnosis and overtreatment in the U.S.

 - Increased C. diff Visibility: The foundation continued to play a prominent role in raising CDI awareness in the media, the press, the Internet and social media:

 - Published a letter to the editor in the New York Times noting that more than 28,000 people die from CDIs every year (now more than 29,000) according to the Department of Health and Human Services, double the 14,000 number they had recently cited.

 - Our executive director was quoted in the Associated Press article, “Hospitals See Surge of Superbug-Fighting Products” and in a series of articles about a local hospital’s failure to report C. diff outbreaks in Stockton, California.

-- Published four editorials including “The revulsion over feces: Get over it” on the KevinMD.com website and pieces in Women’s E-news, Park Slope Patch and the Rochester Democrat & Chronicle.
+- Published four editorials including “The revulsion over feces: Get over it” on the KevinMD.com.

 - Our executive director had his first radio interview on Speak Up & Stay Alive.

-- Engaged Congresswoman Louise Slaughter, sponsor of the Preserving Antibiotics for Medical Treatment Act (PAMTA) and coauthor of the Affordable Care Act, as first elected to receive our Lifetime Achievement Award and as a partner in efforts to curb the overuse of antibiotics.
+- Congresswoman Louise Slaughter, sponsor of the Preserving Antibiotics for Medical Treatment Act (PAMTA) and coauthor of the Affordable Care Act, received our Lifetime Achievement Award and partnered in efforts to curb the overuse of antibiotics.

 - Developed educational resources: